NeonGeckoCom/skill-weather/README.md

 Say `“Hey Neon”` if you are in the wake words mode.

-- "what is the weather in Los Angeles"
+- "What is the weather in Los Angeles?"

-- "what is the forecast for Friday"
+- "What is the forecast for Friday?"

-## Details

-### Text

-	    What is the weather?
-        >> In Seattle, it is currently clear sky and 59 degrees fahrenheit, with a high of 63 and a low of 55.
-Provided by Open Weather Map.

-	    What is the forecast for tomorrow in boston?
-        >> Tomorrow in boston, there will be broken clouds, with a high of 70 and a low of 45 degrees fahrenheit.
-Provided by Open Weather Map.

-### Picture

-### Video

 ## Troubleshooting
 Try asking for a different location or changing your default location by saying `Neon change my location to Seattle`.